|

 - Narada: The Teachings of the Buddha

-- William Hart: The Art of Living — Vipassana Meditation as Taught by S. N. Goenka
+- William Hart: The Art of Living — Vipassana

 - Samatha Association: Abhidhamma Papers

-- Various authors: Crystal Mirror V, journal of Dharma Press.
+- Various authors: Crystal Mirror V, journal of

-- Sogyal Rinpoche: The Tibetan Book of Living and Dying
+- Sogyal Rinpoche: The Tibetan Book of Living and

-- S. Suzuki: Zen Mind, Beginners Mind
+- S. Suzuki: Zen Mind, Beginner’s Mind

 - John Blofeld: Compassion Yoga